0x1eef/portzap/README.md

     # This command is delegated to the '_portzap' user.
     $ portzap pull

+    # Start over: erase /usr/ports/ and /home/_portzap/ports/.
+    # This command is delegated to the '_portzap' user.
+    $ portzap erase

     # Install /home/_portzap/ports/ into /usr/ports/.
     # This command requires root privileges.
     # portzap install